dhconnelly/dhconnelly.github.io/_posts/2019-12-01-advent-2019-running.md

 This is just so much code.
-Some of it could be reduced by inlining the switch statement into the checksum for-loop and including the zeroes in it, but we're still talking about like thirtyish lines of code at a minimum.
+Some of it could be reduced by inlining the switch statement into the checksum for-loop and including the zeroes in it, but we're still talking about like twenty-ish lines of code at a minimum.

-Anyway, enough whining, because yesterday's problem showed how Go can make hard problems easy.
+Anyway, enough whining, because yesterday's problem showed how Go can make hard problems easy: from reading the subreddit it's clear that a lot of people had trouble with running several copies of the intcode machine and connecting them together, while for me this was an almost-trivial change using channels and goroutines.

 To decode the image, we can start at the bottom layer and move upwards, always replacing a pixel if it's non-transpartent: